 Munteta Chalebaila

-Munteta Chalebaila of the Nyendwa (Vagina) clan was born in 1965 in Kabwe.
-In 1976 he came with his parents to Chibale.
-In 1979 he went to Luanshya with Mbomba, the mwanang’anga of his father and worked as his helper (cipyaila) for three years.
+Munteta Chalebaila of the Nyendwa (Vagina) clan was born in Kabwe in 1965.
+In 1976, he moved with his parents to Chibale.
+In 1979, he went to Luanshya with Mbomba, his father’s mwanang’anga, and worked as his helper (cipyaila) for three years.
 Some years later, in 1985, he stayed there again, for four months.
-His father Chalebaila visited him and Mbomba occasionally, sometimes staying for a period of some weeks.
+His father, Chalebaila, visited him and Mbomba occasionally, sometimes staying for a few weeks.

-As the eldest son of a big shing’anga, he had attended Cibombe and Kubuka often and he was an accomplished drummer.
+As the eldest son of a prominent shing’anga, he had often attended Cibombe and Kubuka and he was an accomplished drummer.

-In the course of 1985, he dreamt of people in white dancing.
-He did not realise they were a sign but at the Ipupo lya fikankomba he was struck down while drumming (for Kansenkele).
-They took him somewhere but his spirit told him to go to bamukaNdubeni.
-There his spirit told him to go to every possession session in the surrounding.
-So at the Ipupo organised by banaNjenjema on 26 October 1985 he was there (in normal clothes) and was again struck down.
+During 1985, he dreamt of people in white dancing.
+He did not realise they were a sign, but at the Ipupo lya fikankomba he was struck down while drumming (for Kansenkele).
+They took him somewhere, but his spirit told him to go to bamukaNdubeni.
+There, his spirit instructed him to attend every possession session in the surrounding area.
+So, at the Ipupo organised by banaNjenjema on 26 October 1985, he was present (in normal clothes) and was again struck down.
 This was the first time the spirit danced through him.

 Photo 178 Munteta Chalebaila